Lights out in Pakistan as energy-saving move backfires

 “We are hoping that the supply of electricity will be fully restored tonight,” he said.

-Karachi, the country’s largest city and economic hub, was without power as were other key cities, such as Quetta, Peshawar and Lahore.
+Before midnight, power was back in Karachi, the country’s largest city and economic hub, and in many other major cities including Rawalpindi, Quetta, Peshawar and Lahore, the capital of eastern Punjab province.

 In Lahore, a closing notice was posted on the Orange Line metro stations, with rail workers guarding the sites and trains parked on the rails.
 It was unknown when the metro system would be restored.